 Serving District 1

 Carrie Warren-Gully is serving in her first term as commissioner representing District 1, which includes the cities of Sheridan, Bow Mar, Columbine Valley, Englewood, Littleton, Cherry Hills Village, the western part of Centennial and unincorporated North Arapahoe County.
-She serves as the Board’s Chair Pro Tem in 2022.
+She serves as the Board’s Chair in 2023.

 Carrie represents the County’s interests on a variety of boards and committees, including: